agude/agude.github.io/_books/the_dragons_banker.md

 [fiat]: https://en.wikipedia.org/wiki/Fiat_money

-I think this would have been an really interesting story, and it is the story I thought I was reading in the first part of the book. out, what {{ this_book }} is about.
+I think this would have been an really interesting story, and it is the story I thought I was reading in the first part of the book.
 However, that is not what {{ this_book }} is about.

-Kelstern sets up multiple enterprises to earn the dragon money, but they all fail.
-He discovers that the dragon's second son is apparently working against the interests of his father and causing much of the misfortune befalling their ventures.
+At the end, it is revealed in a note from Arkelai that they chose Kelstern because they thought he was as greedy as a dragon, and assumed he would wage economic war against the other banks and merchants when they bankrolled him, allowing the dragons to swoop in and pick up the pieces.
+But Kelstern is too

-At the end, it is revealed in a note from Arkelai that they chose Kelstern because they thought he was as greedy as a dragon, and assumed he would wage economic war against the other banks and merchants when they bankrolled him.
+honorable: taking care of his employees, treating people with respect, and paying taxes on his ventures.

-But Kelstern was honorable: taking care of his employees, treating people with respect, and paying taxes on his ventures.
-So they set the other merchants against him, but when his failed to provoke him into conflict, Arkelai realized she couldn't continue to betray the banker.
+So the dragons try to provoke him into conflict.
+The Alkarzarian's son intervenes and turns the other merchants against Kelstern, ensuring all his enterprises fail.
+Yet Kelstern persists, causing Arkelai to realized she couldn't continue to betray the honorable banker.
 Luckily, she had learned about [short-selling][short] from Kelstern, and so the dragons changed their plan.
-They took a large short position in many different companies, and then burned them to the ground.
+They take a large short position in many different companies, and then burn them to the ground.

 [short]: https://en.wikipedia.org/wiki/Short_(finance)